pinglamb/math/analysis/integral-calculus.md

 We can now define integral using the above machinary.

-## Upper and Lower Riemann Integral
+## Upper and Lower Riemann Integrals

 > *Definition.*{: .def}
 > The **upper and lower Riemann integral** are defined by